StardewModders/mod-ideas/README.md

 2. Click 'New issue' on [the issues page](https://github.com/StardewModders/mod-ideas/issues).
 3. Enter a title and description which explains your idea.

+> [!IMPORTANT]
+> Each issue should describe a _single_ mod idea.
+Issues which list multiple separate ideas will be closed.

 That's it!
 If a modder comment on your idea or creates the mod, you'll get a notification automatically.
 Note that your idea is more likely to be implemented if it's simple and fits the game style.

 ## For modders